Lompoc, California: Education

 Lompoc is served by the Lompoc Unified School District.

 The two high schools in the area are Cabrillo High School and Lompoc High School.

 The two middle schools in the area are Vandenberg Middle School and Lompoc Valley Middle School.

 Allan Hancock College operates the Lompoc Valley Center (LVC).

 Transportation

 State Route 1 is the major north–south artery through Lompoc.
 State Route 246 heads east to Buellton and the Santa Ynez Valley.

 The Surf train station is located to the west at Surf Beach and is served by Amtrak's Pacific Surfliner line.
 Amtrak Thruway buses stop in town.
 Lompoc is also served by City of Lompoc Transit, the Clean Air Express to Santa Barbara/Goleta, and the Breeze Bus to Buellton/Solvang and Santa Maria.

+The Lompoc Airport is located on the northern end of the city, adjacent to the south bank of the Santa Ynez River, and provides general aviation facilities for the area.

 Culture

 The Lilley Building in downtown Lompoc, built in 1875.

 The Lompoc Valley Flower Festival, held the last week of June, features a parade, carnival, food vendors, and craft show.
 In 2002, the Bodger Seed Company planted a "floral flag" as a tribute after the September 11 attacks.
 The "flag" was 740 feet by 390 feet, covered 6.65 acres, and was estimated to contain more than 400,000 larkspur plants.

 The Lompoc arts scene features artists, musicians, and bands ranging from singer-songwriters to psychedelic blues-rock bands.
 At the center of this scene is Certain Sparks Music, a music store and frequent venue for Lompoc's musicians.
 Certain Sparks opened in 2006 and moved in 2015 from the corner of H & Laurel to South H Street.